Suits (Japanese TV series)

 Suits (スーツ) is a Japanese television drama starring Yuji Oda and Yuto Nakajima.
 The drama is based on the American television series of the same name by Aaron Korsh.
 Its first season aired on Fuji TV from October 8 to December 17, 2018.
-The second season's first two aired April 13 and 20.
-Production of the season was postponed due to the COVID-19 pandemic, but resumed on June and aired from July 27 to October 19.
+The second season's first two episodes aired on April 13 and April 20, 2020.
+Production of the season was postponed due to the COVID-19 pandemic, but resumed in June and aired from July 27 to October 19, 2020.